practicalcomputerscience/MicrobenchmarkGPHLlanguages/10 - Lines Of source Code (LOC): verbosity/README.md

 <br/>

-2026-02-16: there's a new leader in succinctness: [CoffeeScript](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/05%20-%20web%20programming/05a%20-%20web%20languages%20on%20node.js%2C%20WebAssembly%20and%20Wasmtime#coffeescript) with it's "pythonic" style of JavaScript/TypeScript, and even beating Python, which features one user defined function (_binary_to_string_)
+2026-02-16: there's a new leader in succinctness: [CoffeeScript](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/05%20-%20web%20programming/05a%20-%20web%20languages%20on%20node.js%2C%20WebAssembly%20and%20Wasmtime#coffeescript) with it's "pythonic" style of JavaScript/TypeScript, and even beating Python, which features one user-defined function (_binary_to_string_)

 <br/>

-## Number of user defined functions
+## Number of user-defined functions

 ..because I didn't find anything useful or reliably working in the (official) language libraries.

 The results of this list have been manually counted:

-programming language | number of user defined functions
+programming language | number of user-defined functions
 --- | ---
 Ada                | 2
 C                  | 0